Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Leave the flexor retinaculum intact as you break through the fascia enclosing the forearm flexors.

-- Identify the four flexors that you now see fanning out from the ulnar epicondyle of the humerus: pronator teres, flexor carpi radialis, palmaris longus (sometimes absent), and flexor carpi ulnaris.
+- Identify the four flexors that you now see fanning out from the medial epicondyle of the humerus: pronator teres, flexor carpi radialis, palmaris longus (sometimes absent), and flexor carpi ulnaris.

 - Trace the origin and insertion of the flexor carpi radialis and ulnaris muscles in the cadaver using the descriptions below to guide your identification.